haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Delayed Blast Fireball
 7th-­‐‑level evocation
 Casting Time: 1 action
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 133

 Range: 150 feet
 Components: V, S, M (a tiny ball of bat guano and